A guide to have a planned approach to digital marketing (beyond random posts and ads).

 7. Keep it human and authentic

 Your customers want to hear from you, not from an algorithm.
 That’s why we emphasise human-led content like behind-the-scenes/relatable stories, customer testimonials, founder insights and local collaborations.
-These small human touches make your digital presence feel real.
+These small touches make your digital presence feel more human.

-A digital roadmap helps you move from scattered efforts to scalable success.
+In conclusion, a digital roadmap helps you move from scattered efforts to scalable success.
 It’s not about doing everything.
-It’s about doing smart marketing.
-This marketing thrives on creativity, empathy and consistency.
-It also relies on the smart use of free or affordable tools.
+It’s about doing smart marketing that thrives on creativity, empathy and the smart use of free or affordable tools.

 At Hype Digital, we believe great marketing doesn’t start with a post.
 It starts with purpose.
-We help ambitious SMBs build focused, human-first strategies that help them thrive, bloom and flourish online.
+We help ambitious SMBs build focused, human-first strategies that start with a purpose.
 Let’s map your digital growth together.

 Additional readings